JackieTreeh0rn/MongoDB-ReplicaSet-Manager/README.md

     | INFO:__main__:Checking Task IP: 10.0.26.48 for primary...
     | INFO:__main__:--> Mongo ReplicaSet Primary is: 10.0.26.48 <--

-- **Environment** - verify that all required environment variables are correctly set in `mongo-rs.env`.
+- **Environment** - verify that all required environment variables are correctly set in [`mongo-rs.env`](./mongo-rs.env).

-* **YML** - ensure that the MongoDB service is correctly configured and accessible within the Docker Swarm - see compose file for standard configuration.
+* **Docker Stack Compose YML** - ensure that the MongoDB service is correctly configured and accessible within the Docker Swarm - see compose file for standard configuration.
 The *dbcontroller* that maintains the status of the replica-set must be deployed in a single instance over a Swarm manager node (see [`docker-compose-stack.yml`](./docker-compose-stack.yml)).  **Multiple instances of the Controller, may perform conflicting actions!**  Also, to ensure that the controller is restarted in case of error, there is a restart policy in the controller service definition.

+  ***IMPORTANT***: The default MongoDB port is `27017`.
+This port is only used internally by the services/applications in the compose YML and it is <u>**not**</u> published outside the Swarm.
+Changing or publishing this port in the YML configuration will break management of the mongodb replicaSet.

+* **Firewalls / SELinux** - Linux distributions using [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux) are well known for causing [issues with MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-red-hat/).
+To check if your distribution is using SELinux you can run `sestatus` and either disable it or [configure it for mongodb](https://severalnines.com/blog/how-configure-selinux-mongodb-replica-sets/) if you must absolutely use it.
+Additionally, ensure your distribution's firewall is disabled during testing or configured for Mongo - check your distribution docs for appropiate steps (eg. `systemctl status firewalld`, `ufw status`, etc).

+* **Networking** - the `_backend` 'overlay' external network created during initial deployment is assigned an address space (eg. ***10.0.25.0***) automatically by Docker.
+You can define your own network space by uncommenting the relevant section in [`deploy.sh`](./deploy.sh) and adjusting as needed, in the event of overlap with other subnets in your network (*this should only be needed in extremely rare ocassions*).
+In addition, **DO NOT** remove this network when re-deploying / updating your stack on top of an existing-working replicaSet configuration so as to avoid subnet changes and connectivity issues between re-deployments.

-- **Persistent Data** - to use data persistence, the *mongo* service needs to be deployed in **global mode** (`docker-compose-stack.yml`).
+- **Persistent Data** - to use data persistence, the *mongo* service needs to be deployed in [**global mode**](https://docs.docker.com/compose/compose-file/deploy/#mode) (see `docker-compose-stack.yml`).
 This is to avoid more than one instance being deployed on the same node and prevent different instances from concurrently accessing the same MongoDB data space on the filesystem.
 The volumes defined in the compose YML allow for each mongo repplica to use its own dedicated data store.
 They are also set as external so that they aren't inadvertenly deleted or recreated between service redeployments.

 * **Swarm Nodes** - for HA purposes, your Swarm cluster should have more than one manager.
 This allows the *controller* to start/restart on different nodes in case of issues.

-- **Healthchecks** - the Mongo **health check script** (`mongo-healthcheck`) serves only to verify the status of the MongoDB service.
+- **Healthchecks** - the Mongo **health check script** [mongo-healthcheck](./mongo-healthcheck) serves only to verify the status of the MongoDB service.
 No check on mongo cluster status is made.
 The cluster status is checked and managed by the ***dbcontroller*** service.
 I use *Docker Configs* to pass the MongoDB health check script to the MongoDB containers - this is done automatically by Docker once the compose stack is deployed.

-* **Networking** - the `_backend` 'overlay' external network created during initial deployment, is assigned an address space (eg. ***10.0.x.1***) automatically by Docker.
-You can define your own network space by uncommenting the relevant section in `deploy.sh` and adjusting as needed, in the event of overlap with other subnets in your network.
-In addition, **DO NOT** remove this network if planning to redeploy or update your stack on top of a existing/working replicaSet configuration so as to avoid connectivity issues between re-deployments.

-- **MongoDB Configuration Check** - the Mongo [`/dbcontroller/docker-mongodb_config-check.sh`](./docker-mongodb_config-check.sh) script can be run from any docker node to locate and connect to a mongodb instance in the swarm and fetch configuration information.
+- **MongoDB Configuration Check** - the Mongo [`./docker-mongodb_config-check.sh`](./docker-mongodb_config-check.sh) script can be run from any docker manager node to locate and connect to a mongodb instance in the swarm and fetch configuration information.
 It runs `rs.status()` and `rs.config()` and returns the output.
 This can help in validating/correlating the config's ***PRIMARY*** shown, against the **dbcontroller** logs, in addition to other relevant configuration information for your replicaSet.

     Example: